 Installation, swinging lamp and text

-WEITER WAR NICHTS, IST NICHTS (Nothing has been, nothing is) is an installation focusing on a letter by GDR author Christa Wolf that she wrote for the 40th anniversary of the GDR Aufbau-Verlag 1986.
-Clearly not foreseeing the fall of the system just three years later with the Fall of the Wall the work deals with Wolf's almost surreal intuition of some kind of upheaval lying under the surface of the officially presented reality.
+WEITER WAR NICHTS, IST NICHTS (There was nothing, is nothing) focuses on a letter by Eastern German author Christa Wolf that she wrote for the 40th anniversary of the GDR Aufbau-Verlag 1986.
+Wolf who couldn’t foresee the break down of the system just three years later with the Fall of the Wall 1989 shows a surreal intuition describing some kind of tectonic shift working under the surface of the officially presented reality.
 Remarkable is Wolf’s sharp tone pointing out the taboo of addressing the white elephant in the room.